 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

-The MRes in the Environment, Energy and Resilience offers useful preparation for a number of careers.
-Foremost, the MRes is the academic basis and preparation for students choosing the 1+3 (the first year is the MRes and the +3 the PhD) programme.
+The MRes in Sustainable Futures offers useful preparation for a number of careers.
+Foremost, the MRes is the academic basis and preparation for students choosing the 1+3 programme (ie the first year is the MRes and the +3 the PhD).

 Find out more about becoming a student at Bristol, and the support we offer to international students.